LLM-Guided Search for Deletion-Correcting Codes: Acknowledgments

-This work was funded by the European Union (DiDAX, 101115134).
-Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Funded by the European Union (DiDAX, 101115134).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

 The authors thank Maria Abu Sini for proofreading and helpful comments, as well as Roni Con and Eitan Yaakobi for insightful discussions on deletion-correcting codes.